 Harvesting seeds to fill up your spice rack is another way to make use of the herbs you grow in your garden.
 So don’t pull the plants once they start to flower, let them go to seed.

 I collect these seeds from my garden every year to fill up my spice jars, and I’ll never need to buy them for my spice rack again.

 Preserving herbs is a great way to save money, and allows us to enjoy our garden-fresh bounty all year.
-So don’t just let your herbs die off this fall!
-Try some of these methods of preserving fresh herbs for future use.
+So don’t just let your bounty go to waste this fall!
+Try some of these methods of preserving for future use.
 It’s definitely worth the effort!

 More Food Preservation Posts

 - How To Preserve & Store Fresh Parsley